jlparkI/xGPR/README.md

 in size from thousands to millions of datapoints.
 It can also be used for efficient approximate kernel k-means and approximate kernel PCA.

+# Licensing

+xGPR is currently licensed for non-commercial use only under an academic software license.

+# Usage

 [The docs](https://xgpr.readthedocs.io/en/latest/) provide a number of examples for how to use xGPR for fitting protein sequences, small molecule structures, and tabular data for regression (classification